2D vs 3D: Animation Production in a Changing Industry

 All in all, there are quite a few different ways for CG animation to be used poorly and let it negatively affect the anime it’s used in.
 But when it’s used right… it’s frickin’ awesome!!

-Techniques of incorporation over the last twenty years – yes twenty, CG is that old – have continued to be refined.
-In addition to just knowing HOW to use CG effectively, the technology for producing CG animation continues to improve over the years.
+Techniques of incorporation over the last twenty years – yes twenty, 3D animation is that old – have continued to be refined.
+In addition to just knowing HOW to use CG effectively, the technology for producing CG animation within studios continues to improve over the years.
 Eventually, CG will be prettier, cheaper, and faster to make.
 And those are the kind of benefits that allow for more grassroots production of anime.
 Makoto Shinkai, a game designer, created a critically acclaimed animated short, Voices of a Distant Star using only a Powermac over the course of seven months.
 Feats like this cannot be accomplished without using the advances in CG technologies.

 Another great argument for CG is that there are details in some animes that are IMMENSELY difficult and costly to do without such technology.
 Can you imagine trying to generate the cityscapes in Ghost in the Shell?
 Drawing out each window in a multitude of skyscrapers?
 The hand cramps such a scene must cause??
 In cases like these, CG is all the awesome with none of the hand cramps.

 At the heart of it all, we can’t deny the economic efficiency of CG.
-As directors learn how to more effectively use it and technology improves its availability and capabilities, CG animation will soon seamlessly blend into the anime we all watch, and we won’t even notice.
+As directors learn how to more effectively use it and technology improves its availability and capabilities, 3D animation will soon seamlessly blend into the anime we all watch, and we won’t even notice.
 Unfortunately, the awkward occasional poor usage of CG is an inevitability that we just have to deal with for the time being.
 Despite the growing pains, CG will greatly benefit some genres and will lead to unique new productions as it makes animation more accessible to a broader range of artists and creatives.

 CG is here to stay, and trust me, it’s gonna be awesome.